 Constipation can be prevented by giving your pet a lot of water.
 Water is vital when it comes to regular and normal bowel movements.
 It softens the stool and ensures easy passage.

-Feeding food rich in fiber is also critical.
+Feeding high-fiber dog food is also critical.
 The fiber in the diet increases the size and weight of the stool and softens it.

 Exercising your dog can also help prevent constipation.
 This is because exercising helps reduce the amount of time food passes through the stomach.
 This limits the amount of water absorbed from the food, giving your dog soft, moist stool.
 It will also improve blood flow to the bowels and helps reduce the strain of muscle contractions.